 This was a short lived four platform interchange station just south of Dalrymple Junction.
 The platforms were short.

 This is a closed station south west of Dalrymple Junction and north west of Dalrymple itself.
 The station was originally a single platform on the single track line to Maybole, the platform being on the north/west side of the line.
-The line was later doubled and a second platform added.
-The main station building remained on the original platform, later the northbound platform.

 This was originally a single platform station.
 The goods yard was at the north end, west side of the line and approached from the north.